pellepelster/mango-documentation/properties.md

 # Properties

+Mango includes everything needed to equip your application with configuration options that can be given from the command line using Java system properties, Spring properties or stored in the database.
+The properties are defined using a Java based DSL and support features like fallback to other properties if property is undefined, default vales and a web interface to change properties in the frontend.

 A reoccurring task in many applications is the bereitstellung of configurations parameters that enable who ever is in charge of running your application to configure it according to its enviroment or influcence the behaviour using pre defined parameters.
 Mango offers an abstraction for this